HuanchaoFeng/CFPLM/README.md

 ## Notes

 - Ensure that the required GPU and CUDA version are available to achieve optimal performance.
-- For further details on the model architecture or dataset preprocessing, refer to the associated research paper (to be added upon publication).
+- For further details on the model architecture or dataset preprocessing, refer to the associated research paper.